ArashPartow/exprtk/readme.txt

  (28) Every valid ExprTk statement is a "value returning" expression.
-      Unlike some languages that limit the types of expressions  that can be  performed in  certain situations,  in ExprTk  any valid expression can be used in any "value consuming" context.
-Eg:
+      Unlike some languages that limit the types of expressions  that can be  performed in  certain situations,  in ExprTk  any valid expression can be used in any "value consuming" context. eg:

       var y := 3;
       for (var x := switch